akretion/odoo-import-helper/partner_import_helper/README.rst

 - it must contain a **'line'** key to indicate the Excel/CSV import ref in logs, which will be removed before calling ``create()``,
 - it can contain a **'country_name'** key with the name of the country, that will be replaced by the native **'country_id'** key,
+- it can contain an **'industry_name'** key that will be used to match an existing industry or create a new one,
 - it can contain a **'title_code'** key  with possible values 'madam', 'miss', 'mister', 'doctor' or 'prof' that will be replaced by the native **'title'** key,
 - it can contain an **'iban'** key, that will be replaced by **'bank_ids': [(0, 0, {'acc_number': xxx})]** if the IBAN is valid,
 - along with the 'iban' key, it can contain a **'bic'** key and a **'bank_name'** key that will be replaced by **'bank_ids': [(0, 0, {'acc_number': xxxx, 'bank_id': bank_id})]**.
 The bank will be created on the fly if the BIC is not already present in the Odoo database, unless ``create_bank=False`` is passed as argument of the method ``_create_partner()``,